bromso/school-projects/README.md

 ## Bugs and feature requests
 No bug and feature request are necessary because the project is just for showing teacher at school.

-### Versioning
+## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, MaterialUI is maintained under the [Semantic Versioning guidelines](https://semver.org).
-Sometimes we screw up, but we adhere to those rules whenever possible.
+For transparency into my release cycle and in striving to maintain backward compatibility, school-projects is maintained under the [Semantic Versioning guidelines](https://semver.org).
+Sometimes I screw up, but I adhere to those rules whenever possible.

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: